 6. Prior to the outbreak of the Second World War there were many who predicted that air power would play a decisive part in the next general European war.
-To what extent did the performance of Allied air forces in the European Theater of Operations from 1943 to 1945 conform to those predictions?
-If those predictions were wrong, then why?
+To what extent did the performance of Allied air forces in the European Theater of Operations from 1943 to 1945 confirm these predictions?